ytakata69/processing-picross3d/README.md

 A program for illustrating 3D Picross instances.

 ## Install & Run
+You need [Processing](https://processing.org/) Development Environment to compile and run this program.

 1. Clone the repository or download the zip file.
 1. Rename the folder containing the .pde files "picross3d" instead of "processing-picross3d".